 - Repeat this process once a week for 3 or 4 weeks to ensure that all eggs have hatched and adults and nymphs have been exterminated.

-Diatomaceous earth is great for flea control because it is safe and easy to use.
+Diatomaceous earth is great for flea control because it is pesticide free and easy to use.
 Also, since it is a mechanical killer, fleas will not develop immunity to it.
 Use a quality diatomaceous earth for best results, and avoid using DE that is labeled for pool and aquarium use, as it has been chemically treated and can be dangerous if inhaled or ingested.
 If you are struggling with fleas, give diatomaceous earth a chance.
 Trust Harris products for all of your pest control needs.

 Checkout Our Article on How to Clean Up Diatomaceous Earth